esciencecenter-digital-skills/research-software-support/modules/licenses/ex_finding_the_license.md

 - The researcher only gave you the name.
 You'll have to find the code on the Internet first.
 - Licenses are not always advertised on a code's website.
 Try looking somewhere more technical if you can't find it in the documentation.

+## Exercise 2: What advice would you give?